-Based on observations, First year students generally have a more positive experience when they have a roommate.
+Based on observations, first-year students generally have a more positive experience when they have a roommate.
 There is an additional cost for singles.

 Are there computers in the residence halls?

 Most residence halls have publicly accessible computers, but if a student would like to bring their own computer from home, access to the college network is available in all residence hall rooms.
-Laptop computers are available to purchase through the Campus Bookstore.
+Laptop computers are available to purchase through the Campus Store.

 Are there times when a student is expected to go home?

 There are times when a student is expected to go home.
 Unless a student is an approved resident of an extended stay area, students are required to vacate campus facilities when classes are concluded.
 For more information, consult the License for Residence, our agreement with you for residential services.

 How are room assignments made and may a student choose his/her own roommate?

 Room sign-ups for returning students begin in March.
 Returning and transfer students are given first opportunity to select their preferred housing style.
 First year students are able to start choosing their rooms in mid-April.
 If space allows, there are opportunities for room and residence hall changes during the first two week of classes of each semester.
 After this period, room changes are only made in emergency situations.

 Yes, a student may choose his/her roommate.
 On your BannerWeb you are able to select your room and a friend will have the opportunity to sign-up for the same room your choose